-From examining the terminology used by different religions to experiencing faith communities other than their own, our students are immersed in a collective – rather than comparative – application of theological education – strengthened by interfaith dialogue with faculty and peers.
+From exploring the vocabulary and grammar of different religions to experiencing faith communities other than their own, our students are immersed in collective application of theological education strengthened by interfaith dialogue with faculty and peers.

 Students choose one of three specializations:

 - Ministerial Studies (Please select this specialization if you are interested in the Cooperative M.Div. pathway)